jewarner57/CodingChallengeCompendium/docs/README.md

 * failedOn: index of test that failed
 * message: user friendly failure message

-If a solution is successful it will be applied to the currently logged in user's account
+If a solution is successful it will be applied to the current user's account
 ```
 // POST
 /challenges/<challenge id>/solve